 Dyson had just finished the final touches on their meal when he looked back to find Kenzi sitting up and staring at him with some emotion close to pain in her eyes.
 Then just as quickly it was gone almost as though it had never been.
 Replaced by her signature Kenzi smile, even though it was a little weaker than it usually was, the light of it was still there.

 He gave a little half wave telling her to come on over to the counter to eat.
-As she walked towards him in her usual energetic sway of hips he nearly became transfixed before he dug down deep enough to find the will needed to turn away and fix them both a cup of coffee.
+As she walked towards him with her usual energetic sway of hips he nearly became transfixed before he dug down deep enough to find the will needed to turn away and fix them both a cup of coffee.
 Turning back he found her already chowing down on a piece of bacon she’d snagged from the plate.
 Pushing a cup towards her he took a deep breath to steady himself and gather his thoughts and watched as she seemed to do the same.

 “So I got the basics from Trick, care to elaborate on any of it for me?”
 He watched her close her eyes and take a deep breath almost like she was gearing up for battle before launching into a long tale starting with her visit to the Norn.